 For SFTs (securities financing transactions), the comprehensive method with supervisory volatility adjustments is used.

 The Group has adopted credit risk mitigation measures such as netting agreements, collaterals, break clauses, etc. to substantially limit the risk assumed.

-From an operational point of view, activities relevant for the purpose of counterparty risk may be broken down into two macro-segments on the basis of both counterparty characteristics (ordinary clients and institutional counterparties) and the operational and monitoring methods put in place by the Group.
+From an operational point of view, activities relevant for the purpose of counterparty risk may be broken down into two macrosegments on the basis of both counterparty characteristics (ordinary clients and institutional counterparties) and the operational and monitoring methods put in place by the Group.

-With regard to business with financial institutions, counterparty risk exposure on individual credit lines is monitored on a daily basis by the control units of the various Business Units.
+With regard to business with financial institutions, counterparty risk exposure on individual creditlines is monitored on a daily basis by the control units of the various Business Units.
 In short, the daily process involves:

-- granting credit lines to counterparties on the basis of requests from Business Unit staff, with a periodical review of the limits set; - inserting the limits in the management systems; - inserting the ISDA and ISMA standards and the Credit Support Annexes (CSA) in the systems for the proper valuation of guarantees subject to exchange with counterparties (Collateral Management); - reviewing the drawn and overdrawn amounts daily, in real time as well.
+- granting credit lines to counterparties on the basis of requests from Business Unit staff, with a periodical review of the limits set; - inserting the limits in the management systems; - inserting the deals and collaterals according to ISDA/ISMA standards and related Credit Support Annexes (CSA) and Global Master Repurchase Agreements (GMRA) signed with each counterparty; - daily activities to monitor and exchange collaterals with counterparties in relation to the market value of outstanding positions (Collateral Management); - daily monitoring of drawn and overdrawn amounts - also in real time - considering, among other things, the guarantees pledged or received. - the Legal function periodically checking whether netting clauses and collaterals set out in the bilateral CSA and GMRA agreements signed with the counterparties are judicially and administratively valid in the event of their default, by making reference to the case law of their respective countries.

 The process for derivative transactions with ordinary clients is based on the distinction of roles and responsibilities among the different entities within the Group.
-Derivative transactions with customers - with the exception of those with Biverbanca - entails the centralisation of the product factory and monitoring of market risk in MPS Capital Services with the allocation, management and control of counterparty risk with respect to the customers in the Branch Network.
+Trading in derivatives with customers provides for centralisation of product factors and market risk monitoring within MPS Capital Services, with allocation, management and monitoring of counterparty credit risk for customers in the bank's networks.